stephenVertex/jupyterDevSpace/README.md

 ![Set kernel](./imgs/set-kernel.gif)

-You can then work direc
+You can then work in directly from DevSpaces and not the second browser tab.